Conditions Sickle Cell Anemia

 Treatments can help relieve the signs, symptoms, and complications of sickle cell anemia (Hb SS).
 Children who receive treatment for Hb SS can lead healthier lives than those without treatment.

 Even with proper treatment, your child may still experience some signs and symptoms such as pain, anemia, and yellowish skin (jaundice).
-The more carefully you follow your child’s treatment plan, the healthier he or she can be.
+The more carefully you follow your child’s treatment plan, the healthier they can be.